Khalid570/Charmed-hadrons-topology/README.md

 1) Decay length: the magnitude of the displacement between the primary vertex ,where the charmed hadron is produced, and the secondary vertex, where it decays.
 2) Impact parameter: the vertical displacement magnitude between the primary vertex and the trackline of the decay.

+Chapter 3 of this report: (https://drive.google.com/drive/folders/1tfdjelHIKcIzsss20fQ8swOOr6klUFXL) is devoted to this analysis.